amsantac/amsantac-site/_posts/2018-07-22-qgis-r-rqgis.md

 Thus I have written a couple of posts where I'll introduce some of the most helpful packages recently developed for combining R and QGIS capabilities.
 In this post I introduce RQGIS En este post presento RQGIS, una herramienta que permite de una manera muy facil hacer uso de mas de 1000 geoalgoritmos de QGIS desde la consola de R.

-Furthermore I have prepared an online course that I expect will help people to develop their skills for efficiently analyze spatial data both using the R language as well as by integrating R with free/open source and commercial GIS software.
+Furthermore I have prepared an online course that I expect will help people to develop their skills for efficiently analyze spatial data both by using the R language and by integrating R with free/open source and commercial GIS software.
 If you're interested, you'll find *the link to access this online course for free* (until December 31, 2018) below in this post, so keep reading!

 <!--more-->